beyerja/PrEWMultiSetupTest/analysis/Readme.md

 The Python code contained in `py` can be used to analyse the output from the multi-setup test.

+Concrete tests to run are place in the `py/Results` directory.

 ### Framework basics

 The `MultiResultReader` in the `IO` folder reads the different setups.